Top tips to save money as a student

 You may not have extra money to donate to charity, but by purchasing items such as clothes and books, you can bag a bargain while helping those in need.
 You can also purchase essentials such as crockery, pots and pans at the fraction of the price of new.

 If you formulate a budget and stick to it, your finances will be more manageable.
-You can do this by making an Excel spreadsheet, or by using a money management programme to list your income and necessary expenditure.
-There are many free apps you can download to help you do this.
+There are many free apps you can download to help you.

-Budgeting will indicate how much money you have left to spend on yourself.
-To help to eliminate the possibility of overspending and getting into debt, set a cash limit each week and draw it out from an ATM, then go out of the house without your bank card.
+To help to eliminate the possibility of overspending and getting into debt, set a cash limit each week and draw it out from an ATM, then go out without your bank card.

 - READ MORE